 Guys, it’s time to give up the dairy for good – and we know how hard that is, trust us!
 It’s so delicious and creamy, and quite literally, addicting.
 That’s because it contains casmorphins – opiate-like compounds that create that “can’t stop, must eat” feeling.
 We know you can do it though.
 And there are fabulous dairy alternatives out there, and other ways to get the calcium your body needs (and it needs a lot so make sure you’re getting enough!).
 Try soy or almond milk.
 Two cups of chopped kale also contain 19% daily value of calcium, and when you add that to a diet rich in other dark leafy greens, you’ll be hitting your daily calcium intake with no trouble at all.
 Hummus has that creamy plus salty taste and texture you get from cheese but is so much better for you.

 Just, try removing dairy from your diet for 21 days.
 During that time, keep notes about how you feel.
 When the 21 days are up, reintroduce a single dairy product and see how you feel.
-Then come back and tell us how the experiment went.
-We’re excited to see how much better you feel!
+Then come back and tell me how the experiment went.
+I'm excited to see how much better you feel!